sf105/sttp-book/_chapters/structural-based-testing.md

 - Path coverage
 - MC/DC coverage

-{% assign todo = "explain how we use these criteria to guide our testing in general terms" %}
-{% include todo.html %}

 ## Line (and statement) coverage

 As the name suggests, when determining the line coverage, we look at the amount of lines of code that are covered by the tests (more specifically,